-Our audit committee consists of Malcolm Salter, Bruce Downey and Elena Prokupets and is chaired by Mr. Salter.
-The functions of the audit committee include:
+Upon the effectiveness of the registration statement of which this prospectus forms a part, our audit committee will consist of Malcolm Salter, Bruce Downey and Elena Prokupets and will be chaired by Mr. Salter.
+The functions of the audit committee will include: